Soaking rain and windy conditions Sunday

 First Alert Forecast

-Breezy winds from the southeast will stay with us the evening and overnight, gusts over 30 miles per hour will be possible.
+Good Morning!
+From the west to metro Huntsville, showers are moving in Sunday morning with temperatures in the 40s and 50s.

+Mild and muggy is the theme for your Sunday.
+Into the afternoon hours, we will see temperatures increase a little and the rain will continue.
+It’s also going to be a windy Sunday.
+We’ll have strong winds from the south, changing to the north in the afternoon.

-Rain showers will start off scattered in nature for Sunday morning before becoming more widespread into the afternoon.
-1 to 2 inches of rain may be possible and isolated flooding cannot be ruled out.
+1 to 2 inches of rain may be possible Sunday and isolated flooding cannot be ruled out.
 A few embedded thunderstorms will also be possible during the afternoon.
 Rain showers will move out into the evening with skies clearing and temperatures falling rapidly.

 Temps will slowly warm back near average for the rest of the week with highs staying in the upper 40s to low 50s.